-If you have any questions about this report or concerning your drinking water, please contact Nick Thomas, Primary Water Operator, 607-659-7966.
+If you have any questions about this report or concerning your drinking water, please Nick Thomas or Eric Lang at 607-659-7966.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
-The meetings are held the first Tuesday of each month, 6:30 pm, at the Candor Village Hall.
+The meetings are held the first Thursday of each month at 6:30 pm, at the Candor Village Hall.